Activate Your ONFI Savings Right Now!

 14-Day Free Trial Terms and Conditions: To participate in this program, eligible commercially insured patients age 2 and older must present the 14-day free trial voucher to the pharmacist along with their valid prescription.
 By participating in the 14-Day Free Trial, the patient acknowledges and agrees that he/she is eligible to participate and that he/she understands and agrees to comply with the General and 14-Day Free Trial Terms and Conditions.

 Copay Assistance Terms and Conditions: Eligible patients must present their activated card to the pharmacist along with their valid Onfi prescription to participate in this program.
-The offer is valid for up to 12 prescription fills of a 30-day supply each.
 Use of the Copay Assistance program will require patients to pay a minimum of $10 out-of-pocket expense for each 30-day prescription.
 To be eligible, patients must have a copay that exceeds $10 for each 30-day prescription.
 A maximum benefit of $600 may apply for each 30-day prescription.
 If the patient's total out-of-pocket pharmacy bill exceeds the cap established by Lundbeck, the patient will be responsible for the additional balance.
 Patients should talk to their pharmacist to determine the maximum amount that they could pay based on their prescribed dosage and insurance benefits.
 By participating in the Copay Assistance program, the patient acknowledges and agrees that he/she is eligible to participate and that he/she understands and agrees to comply with the General and Copay Assistance Terms and Conditions.

 To the Pharmacist: